Inca Trail Classic 4 Days

 DAY 4: The Most Important Day – Machu Picchu!Today’s Highlights: Your excitement for our rendezvous at Machu Picchu will rise as we are hiking early in the morning through the forest to reach the Sun Gate which looks down over the entire grandiose site!
 You will have plenty of time to explore this truly magnificent World Wonder while you enjoy the beautiful sunrise from this once-in-a-lifetime viewpoint.
 Your group will learn about this mystical place in a two-hour guided tour of the ruins.
 Afterwards, you can opt to climb Huayna Picchu or Machupicchu Mountain (if you have pre-booked tickets) or walk to the Inca Bridge (without extra tickets).

 After this tour, you are free to climb up to Huayna Picchu or Machu Picchu Mountain (Be sure to book in advance to get tickets for these!).
 Each mountain takes approximately 3 hours to hike up and down.
 Another lower-impact option for which you do not need an extra ticket is to trek to the Sun Gate, the main entrance from the Inca Trail (this takes about 2 or 2.5 hours round-trip).
 Another option is walking to see the Incan Bridge.
 You will be able to stay and enjoy this magical city for as long as you need before taking the bus down to the town of Aguas Calientes.
 Here if you have left time before the train, you will be able to have lunch, visit the hot springs, and walk around the town and the artisan market.
-At 16:22 hrs, we will take the train to Ollantaytambo.
+At 16:22 hrs (subject to availability), we will take the train to Ollantaytambo.
 A private bus will pick up our group and drop you off at your hotel in Cusco at about 20:00 hrs.
 Rest your feet and your body now, but we can assure you your heart will still be soaring for weeks and years to come!

 Inca Trail to Machu Picchu